Summary

 ): BooleanResultType!

 For the input, you'll have to give the name of the repository or view, then the unique identifier of the saved query.
 Click on the Show Query link below for example of how to get that identifier.
-See the Given Datatype section for details on the input parameters.
+See the Input Parameters section for details.

 Hide Query Example